Bindy Johal: The Punjabi Mafia and Johal's criminal activity

-Johal used "The Elite" to commit several murders.
-The first one killed was Amarjit Singh Dheil who was shot dead while leaving the Marpole-Oakridge Community Centre on 19 January 1997 after watching a hockey game.
+His gang was responsible for several murders.
+The first one killed was Amarjit Singh Dheil who was shot dead while leaving the Marpole-Oakridge Community Centre on January 19, 1997, after watching a hockey game.
 Dheil was an associate of the Dosanjh brothers, and Johal wanted to see all of the associates of the Dosanjh brothers killed least they try to avenge them.
-On 21 October 1997, "The Elite" killed Gorinder Singh Khun Khun as he leaving his home.
+On October 21, 1997, "The Elite" killed Gorinder Singh Khun Khun as he leaving his home.
 Khun Khun had attended high school alongside Johal, and considered him a friend.
 Johal in a moment of paranoia was convinced that Khun Khun was involved in the Olson murder, which led him to order Khun Khun's murder.
-On 1 July 1998, Johal had "The Elite" kill Vinuse News MacKenzie.
+On July 1, 1998, Johal had "The Elite" kill Vinuse News MacKenzie.
 The reason for MacKenzie's murder was eliminate a romantic rival for the affections of a woman who preferred Mackenzie over Johal.

-On 19 September 1998, a member of the gang, Derek Chand Shankar, insulted Johal, calling him an "idiot" and a "baby" after Johal stated he was felt too tired to go a nightclub.
+On September 19, 1998, a member of the gang, Derek Chand Shankar, insulted Johal, calling him an "idiot" and a "baby" after Johal stated he was felt too tired to go to a nightclub.
 Later the same night, Johal showed up at the nightclub and asked Buttar where Shankar was.
 Buttar stated that he was drunk and sleeping in a truck in the parking lot.
 Despite knowing that Johal was planning to kill Shankar, Buttar drove the truck to the Queensborough Bridge in New Westminster.
 As Shankar was waking up from his stupor, Johal shot him.
-On 29 November 1998, Johal's associate, Roman "Danny" Mann expressed the wish to leave the gang, leading to Johal to punch him out in fury.
+On November 29, 1998, Johal's associate, Roman "Danny" Mann expressed the wish to leave the gang, leading to Johal to punch him out in fury.
 Later the same night, Mann's body was found in an empty industrial lot in Burnaby with a single bullet through his head.
 When Buttar asked Johal about the murder, he stated: "Blame it on the H.A.
 [Hells Angels]".
 Johal then asked Buttar if he wanted to go to a nightclub with him.